Skip to main content

 All three professional accountancy organizations have established initial professional development (IPD) and continuing professional development (CPD) requirements for its respective students and members.

-Under the Chartered Accountants Ordinance of 1961, the Institute of Chartered Accountants of Pakistan (ICAP) is responsible for establishing IPD and CPD requirements for its students and members.
-ICAP is responsible for administering the Chartered Accountants program.
+Under the Chartered Accountants Ordinance of 1961, the Institute of Chartered Accountants of Pakistan (ICAP) is responsible for administering the Chartered Accountants program.

-Under Section 42 of the Companies Ordinance, the Pakistan Institute of Public Finance (PIPFA) is responsible for establishing IPD and CPD requirements for its members.
-PIPFA is responsible for administering the Public Finance Accountant program and introduced a new education scheme in June 2015.
+Under Section 42 of the Companies Ordinance, the Pakistan Institute of Public Finance (PIPFA) is responsible for administering the Public Finance Accountant program, which is revised after every 3 years, lastly revamped in 2020.

-Under the Cost and Management Accountants Act of 1966, the Institute of Cost and Management Accountants of Pakistan (ICMAP) is responsible for administering the Cost and Management program and establishing IPD and CPD requirements for its students and members.
+Under the Cost and Management Accountants Act of 1966, the Institute of Cost and Management Accountants of Pakistan (ICMAP) is responsible for administering the Cost and Management program.

-All three PAOs report that their educational programs are aligned with the revised 2015 IES.
+All three PAOs report that their educational programs are aligned with the latest IES.

 Current Status: Adopted